harrythegemini/GU-ANLY-580-FALL-2021/README.md

 ## Course Structure
 This course will consist of 14 2.5 hour classes.
 Each class is broken down into a lecture (~1 hr) and a lab (~1.5 hrs).
-Lab participation is required, and some labs will require code to be submitted.
+Both lecture and lab attendance is required.
+Some labs will require code to be submitted.
 Lab code much be checked in no later than 11:59 pm EST the day of lab.
 See the [Github instructions](https://github.com/chrislarson1/GU-ANLY-580-FALL-2021/blob/main/github-setup.md) for how to do this.

 ## Course Grade